FPSG-UIUC/micro24-fusemax-artifact/README.md

 jupyter lab
 ```

-Open the Jupyter Lab in the browser and run `workspace/notebooks/figs.ipynb`.
+Open the Jupyter Lab in the browser by navigating to the displayed 127.0.0.1
+URL.

-All figures will display in the notebook.
-Expected outputs can be found in
+Run `workspace/notebooks/figs.ipynb`.
+All figures will display in the
-Figures 6-12 of the paper or in `workspace/outputs/pregenerated/figs/`.
+notebook.
+Expected outputs can be found in Figures 6-12 of the paper or in
+`workspace/outputs/pregenerated/figs/`.

 The installation checks can also be run via `workspace/notebooks/check.ipynb`.